-Policy Goal 1.4 Mistake of age is not an available defense under sex trafficking and commercial sexual exploitation of children (CSEC) laws.
+Mistake of age is not an available defense in child sex trafficking prosecutions.

-West Virginia law expressly prohibits a mistake of age defense in certain prosecutions for child sex trafficking but not CSEC.
+West Virginia law expressly prohibits a mistake of age defense in certain prosecutions for child sex trafficking.
 Pursuant to § 61-14-5(c) (Sexual servitude; penalties), "It is not a defense in a prosecution under subsection (b) of this section [involving maintaining or making available a minor for commercial sexual activity] that . . . the defendant believed the minor was an adult."
 However, West Virginia's other trafficking offenses are silent on the permissibility of a mistake of age defense.